Finances are a key aspect of navigating graduate school.

 Identity theft.
 Understand, prevent, and react to identity theft with this expert advice.

 Workshops on financial topics.
-Each semester, the OGE hosts monthly lunchtime workshops that cover a variety of financial literacy topics.
+Each semester, the OGE hosts workshops that cover a variety of financial literacy topics.

 iGrad. iGrad is a free financial literacy portal with resources and tools available to the MIT community.